Newport, Shropshire: Media

-The town is covered by a local community radio station called NOVA FM, which broadcasts from the high street on 97.5FM, and by regional stations Signal 107.7, (formerly Telford FM), Free Radio, (formerly Beacon Radio), and BBC Radio Shropshire.
+The town is covered by a local community radio station called NOVA FM, which broadcasts from the high street on 97.5FM, and by regional stations Greatest Hits Radio Midlands, Hits Radio Black Country & Shropshire, and BBC Radio Shropshire.

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from The Wrekin TV transmitter.

 The Newport and Market Drayton Advertiser, is the town's weekly newspaper, in publication since 1854, has premises located on St Mary's Street.
 The town is also covered by the county-wide Shropshire Star and The Shropshire Magazine.
 All are published by Shropshire Newspapers Ltd. Nova Magazine, first published in 1994 as Nova News, is a free monthly magazine distributed to Newport, Church Aston, Edgmond, Tibberton, Hinstock, Forton, Sutton, Norbury, Gnosall, Outwoods, Moreton, Sheriffhales, Muxton and Lilleshall.

 In the media

 Christmas Guisers' Play from Newport, Shropshire [1883] is about the town.
 Newport was the first town in Shropshire to be on Dickinson's Real Deal.
 A television documentary called The Spy Who Stole My Life showed the town as the backdrop of the Robert Hendy-Freegard story, who conned students from the town was shown by Channel Five on 7 September 2005.
 In Australia, this was called The spy Who Conned Me.